EventStore/EventStore/docs/server/operations/auto-scavenge.md

 The Auto-scavenge does its best not to run the scavenge process on the leader node to minimise the impact a scavenge can have on your cluster.
 It does this by executing the scavenge on all of the non-leader nodes first.
 Once all of the other nodes have been scavenged, the leader of the cluster will resign before executing its own scavenge.

-The Auto-scavenge plugin requires a valid license to use.
+You require a [license key](../configuration/license-keys.md) to use this plugin.
 If you attempt to start EventStoreDB with Auto-scavenge enabled and without a valid license, the process will log an error and exit.

 ### Enabling the plugin